lzqsd/TransparentShapeReconstruction/README.md

 In order to run the code, please install
 * Pytorch: versions later than 1.0 might be enough
 * Colmap: Please install Colmap from this [link](https://colmap.github.io/).
 We use Colmap to reconstruct mesh from point cloud prediction.
-* Meshlab: Please install [Meshlab](https://www.meshlab.net/).
+* Meshlab: Please install Meshlab from this [link](https://www.meshlab.net/).
 We use the subdivision algorithm in Meshlab to smooth the surface so that there is no artifacts when rendering transparent shape.
 This is important when the BRDF is a delta function.

 ## Instructions
 The code have 2 parts.
 The normal prediction part is included in `Normal` directory